-If a student is not exempt from testing, the Accuplacer or THEA test must be taken prior to registration.
+If a student is not exempt from testing, the ACCUPLACER or THEA test must be taken PRIOR to registration.
 For information on each test, see the Amarillo College Website, Testing Services.
-To schedule testing contact your school counselor or the Amarillo College Assessment Center, 806-371-5445.
+To schedule testing contact your school counselor or the Amarillo College Testing Center, 806-371-5445 and www.actx.edu/testing.

-me conteger teaccoment content content STATE APPROVED TESTS REQUIRED SCORES Accuplacer Reading 78 or higher Writing 6-8 or a 5 with an objective score of 80 or higher Math 75 or higher THEA Reading 230 or higher Writing 220 or higher Math 270 or higher
+STATE APPROVED TESTS REQUIRED SCORES ACCUPLACER (Computer administered) Reading Writing Math 78 or higher 6-8 or a 5 with an objective score of 80 or higher 75 or higher THEA (pencil & paper test) Reading Writing Math 230 or higher 220 or higher 270 or higher